 The success of the trail is largely contributed to very dedicated staff – Trail manager Bryan Church and his wife Erica (Reservations Manager) and two coastal rangers from the Chintsa informal settlement, John Pakamile and Johnson Mila.

 The SETB also has dedicated members with a passion for the trail – special mention is made of Dave Marias (an avid outdoor enthusiast and owner along with his wife Linda of the Shipwreck Hiking Trail near Kleinemonde).
-His commitment to the product has been admirable and he has been ably supported by long standing and founder member Sean Price of Chinsta, Janna Cooper (an original WESSA member who promoted the trail before it was formalised), Velile Ndlumbini who owns his own tourism company Imonti Tours and Brechta Kopke and avid hiker representing the ‘Let’s Hike’ Club in East London.
+His commitment to the product has been admirable (representing a great contribution from the Border Hiking Club) and he has been ably supported by long standing and founder member Sean Price of Chinsta, Janna Cooper (an original WESSA member who promoted the trail before it was formalised), Velile Ndlumbini who owns his own tourism company Imonti Tours and Brechta Kopke and avid hiker representing the ‘Let’s Hike’ Club in East London.
 One of the late founder members and hotelier, Jeff Warren-Smith, also played an enormous role with his generosity of assisting the trail during lean financial times.

 The first Chairperson of the SETB, Mr Fritz Nieberding, also made a huge contribution before his retirement.
 He spent many years on the Board as treasurer after handing over the chair to museum scientist Kevin Cole in 1998.
 Other role-players to be acknowledged are Pep Saunders, Barbara Harcombe, Janine Vorster, Leigh-Ann Kretzmann, Dave Wilson and Paul Cromhout (the present Managing Director of the Small Projects Foundation in East London).